Finkonn/FMDV_recombination/README.md

 python scripts\genotyping\genotyping.py -f your_alignment.fasta -o your_alignment_annotated.fasta -m metadata_annotated.xlsx -n your_serotype_colored_tree.nexus --mode serotype
 ```

+## Tree visualisation

+Script `plot_gradient_trees_with_bars.R` can be used to visualise maximum likelihood trees.
+It requires a metadata table with columns:
+- "GBAC" - FASTA headers - should be the same as tree tips
+- "serotype" - serotype of the sequence
+- "Topotype" - topotype of the sequence
+- "lineage" - lineage of the sequence
+- "color" - gradient colors of tree tips
+- "pool" - geographic pool of the sequence
+Also requires a script `modified_gradients.R` to be present in the same directory and a directory with phylogenetic trees in .treefile format.
+Colors of topotypes, lineages and pools can be edited as needed.
+The script also transforms long topotype names to shorter ones in the legend, i.e. "MIDDLE-EAST-SOUTH-ASIA-ME-SA" ~ "ME-SA".
+The output is trees in .svg format with gradient colored tip labels (according to serotypes) and color bars of serotypes (S), topotypes (T), lineages (L) and pools (P).

 ## Description and usage of scripts

 ### parse_wrlfmd.py